 As the word represents, Exotic options are the options that are used rarely and are highly customised.
-Exotic options are the opposite of plain vanilla options generally traded on exchanges in fairly liquid markets.
-Exotic options are traded in the OTC market and meet typically a specific firm’s need for Hedging that plain vanilla options cannot meet.
-The main objective behind building exotic options is to provide a unique and customised hedge for a firm’s needs.
+Exotic options are the opposite of plain vanilla options, generally traded on exchanges in fairly liquid markets.
+Hedging is traded in the OTC market and meet a specific firm’s need for Hedging that plain vanilla options typically cannot meet.
+The main objective behind building these options is to provide a unique and customised hedge for a firm’s needs.

-There are several classic examples of Exotic Options.
-The gap option is an example of an Exotic option in which the concept of trigger price is used that gives a gap in the cashflows.
+There are several classic examples of them.
+The gap option is an example in which the concept of trigger price gives a gap in the cashflows.

-Why is it essential to know Exotic Options?
+Why is it essential to know about them?